justinrgarrard/world-of-naevis.net/docs/more/loot_tables/sentient_weapons.md

 #### Rapport

-Sentient weapons are possessed of a personality, described in their [item writeup](../../more/magic_items/minor_sentient_weapons).
+Sentient weapons are possessed of a personality.
 Should they become dissatisfied with their wielder they will rebel.
 For minor disagreements, this takes the form of willingly disabling their magical benefits.
 In more dire situations, the weapon will attempt to possess its wielder.

 {: .note}
 > **Possession**